What is the Graduate Diploma in Economic Policy (GDip)?

 The Graduate Diploma (GDip) in Economic Policy is designed to expose anyone with an undergraduate degree and at least some formal training in undergraduate economics to a wide range of issues related to the formulation of economic policy.
-A variety of topics such as new and emerging policy insights, frameworks, and evidence informing economic policy design will be covered.
+A variety of topics such as: new and emerging policy insights, frameworks, and evidence informing economic policy design will be covered.

 The Type 2 GDip will allow students enrolled in another graduate program (PhD or Master’s) to earn a GDip in Economic Policy along with their own degree.

 Experiential learning is a key part of this program through the implementation of applied research projects in the core course (Economic Analysis of Public Policy).

-This is intended to be a part-time program, with the expectation that most students will enroll in winter and complete the Grad Diploma by the end of summer, although students can enter in any term.
+This is intended to be a part-time program, delivered online with the expectation that most students will enroll in winter and complete the Grad Diploma by the end of summer, although students can enter in any term.

 Program handbook (2021-2022): Browse